 If you’ve ever experienced pain as a result of a dental emergency, you already understand how challenging this situation can be.
 If you’re experiencing a dental crisis, it’s important to get professional help as soon as possible.
 Your next stop should be an emergency dentist’s office or the emergency room.
-If you’re unsure and are wondering “Do I have a dental emergency?”, you’ll need to first assess the situation to see if your symptoms require urgent care.
+If you’re unsure about if you need emergency dental care, you’ll need to first assess the situation to see if your symptoms require urgent care.
 The following guide will discuss the signs and symptoms of emergency dental issues as well as what to do if you have a dental emergency.

 Do I Have a Dental Emergency?